alan345/TER/README.md

 ## Motivation

-Prioritizing developer experience: simple, efficient, and fast.
-This modern stack leverages best-in-class libraries to create a full-stack web application.
-Unlike the T3 app (https://create.t3.gg), we chose not to use Next.js, allowing the frontend to remain as static files, which can be easily stored in cloud object storage like AWS S3.
-Therefore this stack is to build app, not classical website as it is not SEO friendly.
+Focusing on developer experience: simple, efficient, and fast.
+This modern stack uses top-tier libraries to build a full-stack web application.
+Unlike the T3 app (https://create.t3.gg), we opted not to use Next.js, allowing the frontend to remain as static files, easily stored in cloud object storage like AWS S3.
+Consequently, this stack is designed for building web apps rather than traditional websites, as it is not SEO-friendly.

 ## End-to-end typesafe with Trpc